 Search an address for price estimates and sales history.

 While any sort of investment carries risk, planning for the future and considering all its implications can facilitate successful investment.
 Because of the relative stability and potential for growth, most borrowers in Australia prefer investing in property as the right investment for them.
 However, there are a lot of things to consider before deciding to invest in property.
+We'll go through the top 11 things you need to know in our guide to property investing.

 Investment involves acquiring an asset with the motive of profiting in some way while retaining your original investment in the future.
 Investment properties can be a great way of creating additional income.
 They can be either short term or long term investments depending on the return you wish to make.

 You might use an investment property for rental income, or you might hold/develop it to resell at a higher price point.
 Either way, knowing how to identify a good investment property in your housing market is important.
+It's smart to consider your investment goals, objectives and how your financial situation aligns with these.

 The primary objective of investing in a property is to profit either through high rental yields or through an increase in value.
 For achieving this, it can be smart to invest in “growth suburbs”, that are likely to or already are increasing in value with time.